adventistmedia/adventisthub-apidoc/source/includes/api/_campaigns.md

 # Campaign

-The current Hub team and parent HQ teams campaigns available for selection.
+The current team and it's organisations campaigns available for selection.

 ## Fields